dkilike/Image-Segmentation/README.md

 - Thursday 25th April 2019 at 09:00 AM: pydicom
   - A python package for working with DICOM files
 - Thursday 25th April 2019 at 10:00 AM: maximum voxel intensity
+  - voxel is 'volume' and 'pixel' and represents a value on a regular grid in three dimensional space
+  - '3D pixels'
+  - voxel intensity is the number, which represents the extent to which x-rays are attenuated when they pass through it.
+  - example one: bone.
+Voxel will be a high number as bone tends to attenuate x-rays (may not let x-rays through at all)
+  - example two: skin.
+Voxel will be a low number as skin does not hinder the x-rays penetration.

 ### Key Words
 - CT scan